 Once PowerApps receives the text string, all that remains is to parse the string back into an array using the Split() function and AddColumns().

 You can follow along in this blog or watch this video:

-The scenario described in this tutorial will operate on a SQL stored procedure, but you are more than welcome to substitute any data that produces an array within Flow so that you can follow along: a SharePoint list, a list of documents in OneDrive, tags from Computer Vision API, etc. If you have not already done so:
+The scenario described in this tutorial will operate on a SQL stored procedure for a narrow use case of retrieving records of data, but you are more than welcome to substitute any action that produces an array within Flow so that you can follow along: a SharePoint list, a list of documents in OneDrive, tags from Computer Vision API, etc. If you have not already done so: